MarineMehrabyan/document_stamp_and_signature/README.md

-# Development od document stamp and signature expertise system
+# Development of document stamp and signature expertise system

 1. `extract.py`: Contains functions for extracting stamps and signatures from document images.